 WGEA provides tools and guidance to help you understand your obligations, improve gender equality in your workplace and prepare for target selection:

-Gender Equality Targets: Frequently Asked Questions - answers to common questions about targets.
+Gender Equality Targets: Frequently Asked Questions - provides answers to common questions about targets

-Targets Selection Guide - step-by-step process to select meaningful targets.
+Targets Selection Guide: outlines a step-by-step process to select meaningful targets

-Finding Your Baseline – how you can locate baseline information and eligibility criteria.
+Finding Your Baseline: explains how you can locate baseline information and eligibility criteria

-Targets Menu Guide - a downloadable list of potential targets you can choose from.
+Targets Menu Guide: provides a downloadable list of potential targets you can choose from

-Direct Advisory Service – for one-on-one advice on targets selection and addressing gender equality in your workplace.
+Direct Advisory Service: provides one-on-one advice on targets selection and addressing gender equality in your workplace

-WGEA Compliance Strategy - further information about compliance requirements.
+WGEA Compliance Strategy: provides further information about compliance requirements